TL-X-org/TL-V_Projects/README.md

 # Learning Resources for TL-Verilog

-I (Steve Hoover) enjoy working with students and collaborators.
+I enjoy working with students and collaborators.
 I've worked with many, and I've been asked by many (100+) to provide mentorship.
 Before you ask, show that you can work independently.
-If you are interested in working with TL-Verilog, take initiative to begin ramping up on your own.
+If you are interested in working with TL-Verilog, take initiative to begin ramping up on your own.  --Steve Hoover

 Numerous trainings, videos, papers, and posts can be found on the [Redwood EDA Publications](https://www.redwoodeda.com/publications) page.